influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/guides/continuous_queries.md

     parent: guides
 ---

-Kapacitor can be used to do the same work as Continuous Queries in InfluxDB.
+Kapacitor can be used to do the same work as Continuous Queries (CQ) in InfluxDB.
-Today we are going to explore reasons to use one over the other and the basics of using Kapacitor for CQ type workloads.
+Today we are going to explore reasons to use one over the other and the basics of using Kapacitor for CQ-type workloads.

 ## An Example